xxuxa-k/fretboard.vim/README.md

 :FretboardShow bass
 ```

-Show all sounds on a scale.
-Major, minor and pentatonic scales are currently available.
+Show all sounds on a scale. major, minor , major_pentatonic and minor_pentatonic scales are currently available.

 ```
 :FretboardShow guitar major C#/Db